fmnet/difm/README.md

   - player
 - `difm play <channel>`

-Enjoy
+Enjoy.

 ## Channel List

-The channel list will be cached in `%HOME/.difm/channels.dump` and loaded from there to minimize network traffic.
-To fetch the latest channels simply remove this file and it will re-created the next time you run the program.
+The channel list will be cached in `$HOME/.difm/channels.dump` and loaded from there to minimize network traffic.
+To fetch the latest channels simply remove this file and it will be re-created the next time you run the program.